The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus

 \subsection{Basic erasure coding}

 We now turn to the question of how each individual block is disseminated.
-In Simplex, the leader sends a copy of the full block to every other processor, so that the total data sent is approximately $n$ times the block size --- a data expansion rate of $n$.
+In Simplex, the leader sends a copy of the full block to every other processor, so that the total data sent is approximately $n$ times the block size, giving a data expansion rate of $n$.
 A natural approach to reducing this is to use erasure coding.
 In this section, we describe a straightforward approach producing a data expansion rate of 3, using methods first described in~\cite{cachin2005asynchronous}.
 In Sections~\ref{1.5} and~\ref{lower}, we consider how to achieve lower data expansion rates.

 \textbf{Erasure-coded proposals}.
 Rather than sending the entire block to each processor, the leader separates out the block's \emph{payload} $C$ (its sequence of transactions) and encodes it using an $(n,n-2f)$-erasure code, producing $n$ fragments of size approximately $|C|/(n-2f)$ each, together with a short commitment (the \emph{tag} $\tau(C,n-2f)$, as defined in Section~\ref{setup}).
 The block $b$ itself is now just a small tuple $(v, \tau(C,n-2f), h)$ signed by the leader, where $h$ is the hash of the parent block.
-The leader sends each processor $p_i$ a single \emph{certified fragment} $(b, i, c_i, \pi_i)$, where $\pi_i$ is a Merkle proof allowing $p_i$ to verify that its fragment is consistent with the tag.
+The leader sends each processor $p_i$ a single \emph{certified fragment} $(b, i, c_i, \pi_i)$, where $c_i$ is $p_i$'s fragment of the payload and $\pi_i$ is a validation path allowing $p_i$ to verify that its fragment is consistent with the tag.
 The total data sent by the leader is approximately $n/(n-2f)$ times the payload size.

 \textbf{Voting and fragment dissemination}.
 Upon receiving and verifying its certified fragment, processor $p_i$ disseminates both the fragment and a stage-1 vote for $b$.
 If $n-f$ stage-1 votes are collected, a stage-1 notarisation is formed.
 To proceed safely to the next view, however, a processor must not only receive a stage-1 notarisation but also collect enough fragments to reconstruct the payload.